terpyPy/Train-GPT-2-And-Make-Datasets/README.md

 i added the scripts to help make some basic large text files,
 1. get_tweets.py: if you get twitter api access use this to download all of someones tweets
 2. playlistV2.py: has a UI that operates youtube-dl cmd arguments, lets you download the auto-genarated subtitles form any video
+3. updated the script used to download the the diffrent size models.
+4.

 # Data set tools uses
 get_tweets requires a twitter dev account for api accesse,